KenShabby/run_plan_generator/README.md

 of the week. --> seems to be fixed now; off-by-one error.
 - Move HR Zone calculator to somewhere more eye-catching.
 - Allow zone bpm refreshes mid-plan if a user's LTHR or resting HR changes.
+- Makefile and other installation instructions.

 TODO:

 - Allow users to construct multi-segment runs with repeats etc.
-- Makefile and other installation instructions.
+- Allow users to log runs to track basic stats like milage, time, pace, etc.